-How Can You Avoid Plagiarism?
-A Complete Guide for 2025
+How Can You Avoid Plagiarism in 2025

 Table of Contents

-ToggleWe all know that Plagiarism is taken seriously in academic writing and you should know how to recognize it.
-As someone whose work has often been plagiarized intentionally or unintentionally, you should know how can you avoid plagiarism.
+We all know that Plagiarism is taken seriously in academic writing, and you should know how to recognize it.
+There are times when original work gets plagiarized one way or the other.
+For such a moment, you should know how can you avoid plagiarism.

 This guide provides practical tips to avoid plagiarism and how to reference the original creator of the work.